AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data.md

 ## Setting Data

 AnyGantt requires using the [tree data model](../Working_with_Data/Tree_Data_Model).

-To create a chart, you need to perform the following steps:
+To create a chart based on such data, perform the following steps:

 <ol><li>Create a data tree by passing your data to {api:anychart.data#tree}anychart.data.tree(){api}.</li>
 <li>Create a chart with the help of the {api:anychart#ganttProject}anychart.ganttProject(){api} construtor.</li>